-The AM-310 Sensor Wand accessory incorporates a mounting fixture at the end of an extendable telescopic wand (up to 33 inches/84 cm).
+The AM-310 telescopic sensor wand accessory incorporates a mounting fixture at the end of an extendable telescopic wand (up to 33 inches/84 cm).
 The wand is not suited for wet environments; however, it is excellent for greenhouses and growth chambers.
 Its ability to retract to a smaller size also makes it ideal for travel use.

-The AM-320 Saltwater Submersible Sensor Wand accessory incorporates a mounting fixture at the end of a 40-inch segmented fiberglass wand and is well-suited for saltwater use.
-The wand allows the user to place the sensor in hard-to-reach areas such as aquariums.
+The AM-320 submersible sensor wand accessory incorporates a mounting fixture at the end of a 40-inch segmented fiberglass wand and is well-suited for salt- and freshwater use.
+The wand allows the user to place the sensor in hard to reach areas such as aquariums.